 If a foreign affiliate incorporated abroad conducts its business operations from, and is located in, the United States, you must file a Form BE-11B, BE-11C or BE-11D entry to report the equity investment in the affiliate and the affiliate's income.
 Show country of incorporation as country of location and report the affiliate as a holding company (ISI code 5512).
-You must report the operating business enterprise located in the United States on the BE-15, 2016 Annual Survey of Foreign Direct Investment in the United States.
+You must report the operating business enterprise located in the United States on the BE-15, 2021 Annual Survey of Foreign Direct Investment in the United States.

 - F. Agencies and representative offices Foreign representative offices, agents and employees of a U.S. person are not considered to be foreign affiliates, and therefore, they should not be reported on Forms BE-11B, BE-11C or BE-11D.
 However, a U.S. Reporter's disbursements to maintain foreign sales and representative offices must be reported on Form BE-125, Quarterly Survey of Transactions in Selected Services and Intangible Assets with Foreign Persons.
-Copies of Form BE-125 are available by writing to BEA at: U.S. Department of Commerce, Bureau of Economic Analysis, BE-50(SSB), Washington, DC 20230, by telephoning (202) 606-5588 or by accessing the BEA Web site at www.bea.gov.
-(Under "International," select "Survey Forms and Related Materials" and then "U.S. International Services Transactions.")
-A foreign presence of a U.S. person is considered a foreign sales promotion or representative office if: - 1. it has no assets (other than office furniture) held either in its own name or in the name of the U.S. person, - to the extent that its employees are compensated by commissions, the commissions arise only from sales or business that the employees generate for the U.S. person, - it does not produce revenue (other than funds from the U.S. person to cover its expenses), and - 4. it is engaged only in sales promotion, representational activities, public relations activities, or the gathering of market information, on behalf of the U.S. person.
+Copies of Form BE-125 are available by writing to BEA at: Bureau of Economic Analysis, Balance of Payments Division, BE-50 (SSB), 4600 Silver Hill Rd., Washington, DC 20233, by telephoning (301) 278-9507 or by accessing the BEA Web site at www.bea.gov.
+(Select "Tools", select "eFile", and then select applicable form within "Survey Resources and Contact Information.")
+A foreign presence of a U.S. person is considered a foreign sales promotion or representative office if: - 1. it has no assets (other than office furniture) held either in its own name or in the name of the U.S. person, - 2. to the extent that its employees are compensated by commissions, the commissions arise only from sales or business that the employees generate for the U.S. person, - 3. it does not produce revenue (other than funds from the U.S. person to cover its expenses), and - 4. it is engaged only in sales promotion, representational activities, public relations activities, or the gathering of market information, on behalf of the U.S. person.